 Question: "What was the tabernacle of Moses?"

-The overall shape of the tabernacle followed traditional structures of the time.
-The specifics are less clear.
-It consisted of an outer court, approximately seventy-five feet wide by one hundred and fifty feet long, with a fifteen-foot by forty-five-foot structure in the back (Exodus 27:9-19).
+The overall shape of the tabernacle of Moses followed traditional structures of the time.
+It consisted of an outer court, approximately seventy-five feet wide by one hundred and fifty feet long, with a fifteen-foot by forty-five-foot structure in the back (Exodus 27:9–19).
 The court walls consisted of linen curtains attached by bronze hooks to a series of pillars.
 The pillars were supported on the bottom by bronze sockets and possibly held in place with rope that attached to bronze rings.
 The gate, always facing east, was about thirty feet of blue, purple, and scarlet woven into a curtain of linen.
 The altar of burnt offering and the bronze laver that the priests purified themselves in sat in the courtyard.

-This design was not original.
-It was similar to the layout Egyptian military commanders used during encampments.
-The army would encamp in an area similar to the courtyard.
-The pharaoh’s throne room would be in the back, on the west side.
 Although the tabernacle was heavy and had many parts, it was surprisingly portable.
 Priests carried the Ark and the altars on their shoulders, but the rest fit in ox-drawn carts.

 Recommended Resources: Bible Answers for Almost all Your Questions by Elmer Towns and Logos Bible Software.

 What was the tent of meeting?

 What is the significance of the lampstand in the Bible?